ohbm/hackathon2025/PROJECTS_HANDBOOK.md

 Consider scheduling a daily video meeting with your team members for effective communication.

-If you're in Seoul, remain receptive to online contributors and actively monitor the Discord channel!
+If you're in Brisbane, remain receptive to online contributors and actively monitor the Discord channel!

 ### Credit and onboarding